Edmond Otis Sensei

 An 8th Dan (degree) black belt, Otis Sensei travels extensively throughout North America, Europe, and New Zealand, conducting seminars for instructors and students that focus on karate as a rigorous and demanding physical art, an effective and decisive means of self-defense, an exciting competitive sport, and, for some, a philosophy of life.
 He is currently International Chairman & Chief Instructor for North America and Australasia of AJKA-International.

 Otis Sensei’s training began, at the age of 12, under the direct guidance of the Japan Karate Association’s (JKA) legendary, Hidetaka Nishiyama Sensei and Yutaka Yaguchi Sensei.
 At 18 he became a full time student of Ray Dalke Sensei (Nishiyama’s senior US student, and one of the first 3 non-Japanese to achieve official JKA instructor status).
-Otis Sensei was the senior member and captain of the nationally respected “Riverside Dojo” team coached jointly by Dalke Sensei and, JKA kumite icon, Frank Smith Sensei, for 12 years.
+Otis Sensei was the senior member and captain of the national championship “Riverside Dojo” team coached jointly by Dalke Sensei and, JKA kumite icon, Frank Smith Sensei, for 12 years.
 He has been a close personal student of AJKA-I International Technical Director, Leslie Safer Sensei, 9th dan, since 1984.

 In addition to his lifelong involvement in martial arts Otis Sensei is also a licensed psychotherapist, speaker, and consultant.
-He coaches private clients, businesses, professional athletes, and organizations to successfully apply cutting-edge research and classic martial arts strategies to a broad range of life’s professional, personal, and interpersonal challenges.
+He coaches private clients, businesses, professional athletes, and organisations to successfully apply cutting-edge research and classic martial arts strategies to a broad range of life’s professional, personal, and interpersonal challenges.
 For more information about these services please visit: www.edmondotis.co.nz and www.aact-now.org, or www.nz.linkedin.com/in/edmondotis.

 To contact Otis Sensei directly about Shotokan in Hawke’s Bay or to arrange a seminar, please write – firstname.lastname@example.org.